Asquera/elasticsearch-workshop-book/src/introduction/README.md

 This book is companion material for Elasticsearch workshops and trainings.
 It requires some basic knowledge of Elasticsearch and how to run commands in a shell.

+> **💡** Tip: You can search through this book by clicking on the 🔍 icon at the top of the page or by pressing the `s` key.

 ## Icons and Formatting